Connect with us

 7. Serve Your Outdoor Chili Warm

-Serve your outdoor chili recipe hot, straight from the pot.
-Top with your favorite garnishes like shredded cheese, sour cream, green onions, or crunchy tortilla chips for added texture.
+Serve this outdoor chili recipe pipin’ hot, straight outta the pot.
+Pile on them toppings—shredded cheese, sour cream, green onions, or some crunchy tortilla chips for a little extra grit.

 Tips for the Best Outdoor Chili Recipe

-• Make it Ahead: Chili tastes even better the next day as the flavors deepen overnight.
+• Make it Ahead: Chili’s even meaner the next day after them flavors hunker down overnight.

-• Vegetarian Option: Swap the meat for lentils or extra vegetables like zucchini and mushrooms.
+• Vegetarian Option: Ditch the meat for lentils or extra veggies like zucchini and mushrooms—still hearty as … whatever a vegetarian thinks is really hearty.

-• Experiment with Flavors: Try adding corn, diced tomatoes, or even a splash of beer for a unique twist.
+• Experiment with Flavors: Toss in some corn, diced tomatoes, or a slug of beer for a wild twist.

 The History of Chili: From Campfires to Competitions